asrulsibaoel/klops/README.md

 ![Tracking result](/resources/images/experiment_ui.png)
 For the complete tutorials could be seen through this [documentation](/docs/tutorial.experiment.md).
 ### Klops Versioning
 Klops Versioning is a kind of version control based on DVC.
-This module wrapped the commandline and python APIs from [DVC](https://dvc.org).
+This module wrapped the command line and python APIs from [DVC](https://dvc.org).
 ```py
 from klops.versioning import Versioning